-The St. Paul campus features approximately 160 acres of land for plant research.
-This land is divided into 93 individual plots, ranging from 1/2 acre to five acres and may only be used by University research faculty and students.
+The St. Paul campus features land set aside for plant research.
+This land is divided into individual plots and may only be used by University research faculty and students.

-While St. Paul campus research plots are often switched out to allow for nutrient development, some areas are designated for very specific purposes.
-Among these is 9 acres set aside for the Department of Forest Resources to conduct research on trees.
+While crops on the St. Paul campus research plots are typically rotated for agronomic benefit, some areas are designated for very specific purposes.
+Among these is space set aside for the Department of Forest Resources to conduct research on trees.

-Used jointly by the Department of Animal Science and the College of Veterinary Medicine, the St. Paul campus animal facilities—aka the animal arena—include research and teaching facilities for dairy, beef cattle, swine, sheep, and poultry.
+Used jointly by the Department of Animal Science and the College of Veterinary Medicine, the St. Paul campus animal facilities include research and teaching facilities for dairy, beef cattle, swine, sheep and poultry.
 Other herds and flocks are located at ROCs throughout the state.